 What is a 3D Printer Filament

-What is filament for 3D printing?
+What are 3D printing filaments?
 A 3D filament is a 3D printer plastic that is used to make three-dimensional printing.
 In 3D printing, the most popular filaments are ABS (Acrylonitrile Butadiene Styrene) and PLA (Polylactic Acid).

-However, there are more filaments out there other than these two.
+However, there are more filaments for 3D printers out there other than PLA or ABS.
+Some of them are heat resistant, food-safe, and chemical resistant.
 Perhaps, you already read or hear some of them.
 Meanwhile, others might be new to you.

-Check out the next sections to learn the different types of 3D printer filaments on the market.
+Check out the next sections to learn the 3D printer filaments available on the market.
+Some of them make great support material for projects that need one.

 #1.
 ABS 3D Printing Filament

 Acrylonitrile Butadiene Styrene a.k.a.
-ABS filament was the most popular 3D printer filament.
-In fact, it is used in a wide variety of applications because good quality ABS is tough and impact-resistant.
+ABS filament is the most popular or commonly used 3D printer filament.
+In fact, it is used in a wide variety of applications because it is tough and high impact-resistant.

-This 3D printer plastic is strong and slightly flexible, which makes it a good material for 3D printing.
-In addition, ABS filaments can be easily extruded, which makes it very easy to operate.
+This filament is also strong and slightly flexible, which makes it a good material for 3D printing.
+In addition, it can be easily extruded, which makes it very easy to print.

-You can buy 3.0mm and 1.75mm ABS filament on the market or purchase it at 2 lbs, 5 lbs, and 10 lbs spools.
-There are also ABS engineering grade filaments on the market if you want one.
+It is available in 3.0mm and 1.75mm diameter at 2 lbs, 5 lbs, and 10 lbs spools.
+There are also ABS engineering-grade filaments on the market if you want one.

 Print Temperature Range: 210°C – 250°C

-ABS is the best additive manufacturing filament for moving parts, automotive parts, electronic housing, and toys.
+ABS is the best 3D printer filament for moving parts, automotive parts, electronic housing, and toys.
 ABS filament is also used in pipes, automotive components, electronic assemblies, protective headgear like bicycle helmets, music instruments, kitchen appliances, LEGO bricks and more.

 - Lightweight and slightly flexible